 Excellent Sources of Fiber

-Here are some of the excellent sources of fiber that you could consider when preparing your next meal:
+Here are some of High Fiber Foods List Lose Weight that you could consider when preparing your next meal:

 This is a generous source of fiber.
 For example, a medium-sized pear can offer up to 5.5 g of fiber.